GroupWorld.net Conference Room Help

 - Click to crop the image to the selected area.

-- Click to print the whiteboard (or selected area).
+- Click to print the contents of the current whiteboard page.

 - Click to bring up the gridlines window, allowing you to have a grid on top of the whiteboard and optional snap-to-grid.